Show All Answers

 Once the property passes inspection and fees are paid, a new license will be issued.
 All licenses are valid for two years.

-If you are located outside the city limits, contact the Law Enforcement Center at 507-444-3800 to obtain a county burning permit.
+If you are located outside the city limits, visit the Minnesota Department of Natural Resources website to apply for a burning permit.

 View the Fire Department Coverage Map (PDF), which shows the fire coverage zones for Owatonna Fire, along with the other fire departments in Steele County.

 No. These spaces are being converted to Emergency Operation Centers for Steele County and City of Owatonna.